CCA-Public/diskimageprocessor/README.md

 For UDF file systems, files are copied from the mounted disk image and `walk_to_dfxml.py` is used to generate DFXML.

-When complete, a "description.csv" spreadsheet is created containing some pre-populated archival description:
+When complete, a description spreadsheet will be created containings ome pre-populated archival description.

+From v1.2.0, Disk Image Processor will write this information into an ArchivesSpace description XLSX spreadsheet.

+In previous versions or if the `"-c"/"--csv"` option is passed in v1.2.0+, a description.csv file will be created instead, containing the following columns:

 * Date statement
 * Date begin
 * Date end